XylotrupesGideon/public_CV/README.md

 #### **Leadership/Management**

-With the prospect of either leading a scientific group or a multidisciplinary team in industry I sought out all opportunities to learn abaout leadership, project management and team work:
+With the prospect of either leading a scientific group or a multidisciplinary team in industry, I sought out opportunities to learn about leadership, project management, and teamwork:

 - Project Management IPMA Basic certificate [[Certificate-English]](.Certificates\IPMA_project_management.pdf)] - October 2022
 - Project Management in Pharma and Biotech [[Certificate-English]](./Certificates/Projektmanagment%20in%20Biotech%20and%20Pharma_Bergheim.pdf) - May 2022